 - Macro Practice in Organizations, Communities and Policy Arenas

-Lead social work agencies, or focus on community organizing or policy.
-You’ll study management skills and learn to work effectively in institutions, from social work agencies to neighborhood organizations.
+You will train to lead nonprofit and governmental agencies, or focus on community organizing or policy.
+Students develop management skills and learn to promote systemic change in institutions, from national agencies to neighborhood organizations.

 Depending on their academic history, students will complete one of two MSW program formats.
 The Regular Entry MSW program (60 credits) can be completed full time in two years, or part time in three to four years.
 Alternately, those who have earned a BSW within the past five years may be eligible for the Advanced Standing MSW program (34.5 credits of coursework, along with 25.5 credits transferred from the BSW).
 The Advanced Standing MSW can be completed full time in 12 months or part time in 18 months.

 The Regular Entry MSW and Advance Standing MSW programs are available on-site (full time or part time) or fully online (part time).
 Courses in both versions of the program are also offered during the summer on Temple’s Main Campus, and on Saturdays during the fall and spring semesters at Temple’s Center City campus.